brando91/GraJeDo/README.md

 ./scripts/install-dependency.sh java
 ```

-In case you have Java 7 installed launch the following and select Java 8
+In case you also have Java 7 installed launch the following and select Java 8
 ```
 sudo update-alternatives --config java sudo update-alternatives --config javac